Pranayrayarao999/JALA/README.md

 # JALA
-JAVA - You can Find all Java Assignments and info in Java File.
+JAVA - You can Find all Java Assignments and info in Java File.   <br>
 MYSQL - You can Find all SQL Assignments and info in .sql file.